gurgeous/aoclib/README.md

 aoclib is a collection of Ruby helpers for solving [Advent of Code](https://adventofcode.com) puzzles.
 I've had these hanging around in my personal collection.
 After reaching 300 stars I decided to clean them up and release as a gem.

 Philosophy - Unlike regular Ruby gems, most helpers are added to the global namespace or monkeypatched into standard Ruby classes.
 I prefer things this way when I'm trying to work quickly.
 Also, DRY is not important because it can make it harder to quickly figure out how the helpers work.
-This gem is only for Advent of Code!
-Don't write real gems this way.
+This gem is only for Advent of Code.
+Please don't write actual gems this way.

 ### Highlights